acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 7. *Calmul*
 8. I move forward 20 ft, cast Searing Smite, and ready my action.
 If I am attacked within 5 ft, I will attack twice with my great sword.
 I attack someone for 31 HP damage.
 9. *Droki* sneaks up behind *Wulrif* and attacks him for 57 HP damage.
 There is a 15 ft darkness radius around *Droki*.
 The enemies move in to surround me and *Benjamin*.
 They do 38 HP damage to me and a significant amount to *Benjamin*.
 They attack *Viker* for 20 HP damage. *Geral* is attacked and so is *CoralKing*.
 He got hit for 22 HP damage.
-10. *Avren* casts dispel magic and the darkness goes away!
+10. *Avren* casts Dispel Magic and the darkness goes away!
 11. The priestesses heal all of their friends within 30 feet. *Viker*’s wall of fire suddenly disappears.
 I get 26 HP damage and so does *Tysnera*.
 12. *Steve* attacked *Droki* and did some damage.
 13. *Geral* provokes 3 attacks of opportunity and attacks *Droki* 3 times.
 He uses action surge to hit him again.
 He does 30 HP damage.